siliconninja/TotalSchoolDays/wiki/API_Documentation.md

 (**Optional: Automation on iOS, With Jailbreak**) Super easy. :+1: [OpenSSH](https://cydia.saurik.com/package/openssh/) :computer: and [Activator](http://cydia.saurik.com/package/libactivator/) :calling: on Cydia (both free).
 You can use a 'location' profile or a 'when WiFi connected' profile and have it set a variable so it only executes once until a certain time the next day.

 ## Licensing
-First things first, everything here is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+First things first, everything here is licensed under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 Put simply, this means:
-- you must credit me for any work you have created from this (uses Total School Days by siliconninja), **please reference this repository**
+- you must credit me for any work you have created from this (uses Total School Days by siliconninja). **Please include a link to this repository if possible**.
-- you must keep your work free &ndash; you can't charge for it, sell it and market it as your own, or make money from another source (e.g. ad revenue), trackers such as Google Analytics are OK.
-- you must license your work with the EXACT SAME license (CC BY-NC-SA 4.0): mention the license somewhere in your repository &amp; include an official Creative Commons link to the license (https://creativecommons.org/licenses/by-nc-sa/4.0/).

 In addition, please credit the following libraries if you decide to use my website as-is.
 If you remove a library or use your own, credit for what you don't use is not needed:
 - Progressbar.js (https://kimmobrunfeldt.github.io/progressbar.js/), MIT license